31 Aug How Long Does a Heroin High Last?

 How long does a heroin high last?
 Typically, dopamine is naturally released from the brain where it is recycled and returned to the cell it is initially released.
 However, dopamine released due to heroin use is not recycled, which results in excessive amounts becoming stored in the brain.
 This is disruptive to regular brain functioning and releases the feelings of euphoria.
 These occur right away but then disappear after only a few minutes.

-When a person smokes or injects heroin, a more intense high is achieved, but is shorter lived than when the drug is snorted.
+Smoking heroin or injecting heroin leads to a more intense high, but is shorter lived than when the drug is snorted.
 Snorting heroin creates a less intense high for a longer span of time; usually, 15 to 30 minutes.
 Regardless of how the drug is administered, it seems like a relatively short period to chase a high that can have such long-term damaging effects on the body.

 These short bursts of use are what lead to drug abuse and addiction.
 Drug abusers want to reach the high as much as possible, especially since it’s so short.
 They will increase their dosages and time between use, to achieve the high faster and more frequently.
 Due to its addictive power, heroin takes over the brain and the body and can cause a person to quickly spiral out of control without even realizing it.